Weather: Snow expected in North Island as South freezes in snow as icy blast sweeps north

-Snow is expected to fall in the North Island this morning as a bomb cyclone barrels up the country, bringing storm-force winds and sending temperatures plummeting below zero in the far south today.
+Snow is expected to fall in the North Island as a bomb cyclone barrels up the country, bringing storm-force winds and sending temperatures plummeting below zero in the far south today.

-For the second day running snow will fall across the far south, with highways closed and other roads restricted to four-wheel-drive vehicles and wind chill making for a bitterly cold day outdoors.
+For the second day running snow is falling across the far south, with highways closed and other roads restricted to four-wheel-drive vehicles and wind chill making for a bitterly cold day outdoors.

+Flights in and out of Dunedin Airport were delayed and cancelled this morning as the wintry blast continues to create travel havoc.
+Flights were finally able to start leaving just after 1pm.

 Heavy snow warnings and watches have been issued for Southland, Stewart Island, Dunedin, Clutha and Central Otago.
 Snow is also expected to fall further up the island, with Nelson, Buller and Westland included in a watch.

-Gales are now surging over a number of regions with blizzard-like conditions in far south and the threat of power cuts and trees toppling this morning.
+Gales are now surging over a number of regions with blizzard-like conditions in the far south and the threat of power cuts and trees toppling.

+In the North Island powerful gusts have seen a porch fly off a Ngongotaha house, while in the Wairarapa a tree has come down over train tracks, forcing passengers to travel into the capital by bus.

+Niwa has labelled the weather event as a bomb cyclone, or weather bomb, which is when low pressure strengthens at a pace of 24+ hectopascals (hPa) in 24 hours.

 Read More